 Who should my recommenders be?

-People familiar with your artwork who have worked with you as teachers or employers.
+People familiar with your artwork who have worked with you as instructors or employers.

 Do you conduct interviews?

 Yes.
-We will conduct phone or Skype interviews for finalists in each area by mid-February.
+We will conduct Zoom or phone interviews for finalists in each area by mid-February.

 How do you evaluate the applicants?